Chinese (CHN)

 CHN 403.
 Thesis.
 1-6 Credits.

-Repeatable for maximum of 6 credits.
+Repeatable 5 times for a maximum of 6 credits

 CHN 405.
 Reading and Conference: [Topic].
 1-21 Credits.